Best Cheap Health Insurance in New York for 2026

 What's the best cheap health insurance in New York?

-Anthem has the best health insurance in New York, at $968 per month before discounts on average.
-But Fidelis Care sells cheaper plans, starting at $561 per month.
+MVP Health Care has the best health insurance in New York, with Bronze plans starting at $671 per month before discounts.
+But Ambetter from Fidelis Care sells cheaper Bronze plans, starting at $434 per month.

 What is the most affordable health insurance in New York City?

-Fidelis Care has the cheapest health insurance in NYC.
-Silver plans start at $561 per month before discounts.
-But MetroPlus sells the best plans in NYC, with Silver plans starting at $995 per month.
+Ambetter from Fidelis Care has the cheapest health insurance in NYC.
+Bronze plans start at $675 per month before discounts.
+But Anthem sells the best plans in NYC, starting at $822 per month for Bronze plans.

 How can I get cheap health insurance in New York?

-Health insurance tax credits, also called subsidies, can reduce how much you pay for health insurance based on your income and family size.
-In New York, there is also the Essential Plan, which provides free health insurance for people who have low incomes but don't qualify for Medicaid.
+Health insurance tax credits (also known as subsidies) can reduce how much you pay for health insurance based on your income and family size.
+In New York, there’s also the Essential Plan, which provides free health insurance for people who have low incomes but don't qualify for Medicaid.

 Methodology